 Queen Victoria was the illegitimate daughter of an Irishman.
 At least that is the sensational claim of A.N.
 Wilson, one of the most respected historians to specialize in the Victorian Age.
 Wilson maintains that Victoria was the love child of a romance between her German-born mother, the Duchess of Kent, and one of her father’s key advisors, Sir John Conroy.
 If Wilson’s assertion is true, the British Royal Family is directly descended from a Roscommon man.

 ‘The Young Victoria’ is a sumptuous 2009 epic, co-produced by the unlikely collaboration of Sarah Ferguson (former Duchess of York) and Martin Scorsese, with a script by the Oscar-winning writer Julian Fellowes.
-Starring vibrant English rose Emily Blunt as Queen Victoria, the film examines the turbulence of the monarch’s early life and the arranged marriage with her cousin Prince Albert, played by Keira Knightley’s present squeeze, Rupert Friend.
+Starring vibrant English rose Emily Blunt as Queen Victoria, the film examines the turbulence of the monarch’s early life and the arranged marriage with her cousin Prince Albert, played by Keira Knightley’s then squeeze, Rupert Friend.
 Lurking behind the scenes is the villainous Sir John Conroy (Mark Strong), who wields his wicked influence over the Queen’s widowed mother, the Duchess of Kent (Miranda Richardson).
 Having secured control of the Duchess, he now seeks to become the principle counsellor of the monarch-in-waiting.
 Indeed, if luck runs his way, the wily Roscommon man might even become Regent of the British Empire.

 Queen Victoria was born on 24th May 1819.
 Just eight months later, both her father and grandfather, George III, were dead.
 When her decadent uncle duly ascended the throne as George IV, all eyes turned upon this small baby girl who had suddenly become third-in-line to the British throne.